zathio/zathio/portfolio.md

 # (Temporary) Portfolio 📚

 Most of my publicly available work is listed here.
-You can hover each project to get more informations and click on it to either browse the online site if available or have a better preview.
+You can hover each project to get more informations and click on them to either browse the online site if available or have a better preview.

 -   ## 🎨💻 Design + Development